What to Recycle Curbside

 - Grayson: Latham Home Sanitation picks up recycling once a week, for customers who opt in to the program at additional cost.

 - Lawrenceville: Latham Home Sanitation picks up recycling every other week.
-The general public may bring glass beverage bottles and food jars for recycling to the Lawrenceville Public Works Complex at 435 West Pike Street between the hours of 7am and 7pm daily.
+The general public may bring glass beverage bottles and food jars for recycling to the Lawrenceville Public Works Complex at 435 West Pike Street, as well as to Bethesda Park and the Collins Hill Aquatic Center.

 - Lilburn: Waste Management (formerly Advanced Disposal) picks up recycling once a week.